DataDog/integrations-core/eks_fargate/README.md

 ###### Sidecar profiles and custom selectors

-To further configure the Agent or its container resources, use the properties in your 'DatadogAgent' resource.
+To further configure the Agent or its container resources, use the properties in your `DatadogAgent` resource.
 Use the `spec.features.admissionController.agentSidecarInjection.profiles` to add environment variable definitions and resource settings.
 Use the `spec.features.admissionController.agentSidecarInjection.selectors` property to configure a custom selector to target workload pods instead of updating the workload to add `agent.datadoghq.com/sidecar:fargate` labels.

+  1. Create a 'DatadogAgent' custom resource in 'datadog-values.yaml' file that configures a sidecar profile and a custom pod selector.

    **Example**